-During normal times, Chefs de France participates in the Disney Dining Plan as a one credit table service meal.
+During normal times, Chefs de France participates in the temporarily-suspended Disney Dining Plan as a one credit table service meal.
 If you’re on the Disney Dining Plan, it is an exceptional pick for dinner because of several pricey entrees, making it one of the top restaurants for maximizing your bang for buck on the Dining Plan.

 How do you say “meh” in French?
 Well, my French is a bit rusty, but I’m thinking it’s something along the lines of les chefs de france.
 We’ve been to Chefs de France a couple of times in recent years, and both times the experience was roughly the same.
-Overpriced, so-so food and alright ambiance together culminating in a restaurant that is sort of French.
+Overpriced, so-so food and pleasant ambiance together culminating in a restaurant that is passable, and sort of French.
 It’s not that Chefs de France is a bad restaurant.
 It’s really not.

 In terms of ambiance, we’ve found that there are two sides to this coin.
 On the one hand, Chefs de France does feel a lot like a Parisian cafe with an airy design, textures, and rich woods all in a fairly unassuming but nice-looking design.
 On the other hand, it’s oversized, has no patio seating, and is always obnoxiously loud.

 There’s no simple way to divide them up, and I don’t exactly want my table mates touching my food, nor do I want to touch theirs.
 That’s just a personal thing and not all that relevant.
 This baguette was pretty good.